 Once you have a tech-touch ready to go, there is an art to transitioning your high-touch customers to a tech-touch model.
 It takes gradual ramp-up and shouldn't feel sudden.

-Typically our customers send tech-touches via email, text and in-app as well.
-Many customers attach the tech touch to every email they send, so it's always readily available and updated at the customer's convenience.
+Typically our customers reach users where they are via email and text for economic buyers, and in-app for users of your product.
+Many customers attach the digital CS program to every email they send, so it's always readily available and updated at the customer's convenience.

 If you were sending a tech-touch over email, we recommend a sequence like the one below as an example to warm up your customer base to the new tech-touch: